-‘Teen Mom’ Kailyn Lowry Finally Ready To Reveal Baby Daddy No 3?
+‘Teen Mom’ Star Kailyn Lowry Finally Ready To Reveal Baby Daddy No. 3?
 Everything We Know

 Kailyn Lowry announced her pregnancy five weeks ago, yet she still hasn’t confirmed the identity of the father.
-There are, however, a few likely candidates that fit the bill.
+There are, however, a few likely candidates who fit the bill.
 While we wait for Lowry’s confirmation, here is everything we know about the Teen Mom star’s new baby daddy.

-According to The Hollywood Gossip, there are three men who likely fathered the baby – J.C.
+According to the Hollywood Gossip, there are three men who likely fathered the baby – J.C.
 Cueva, Tyler Hill, and Chris Lopez.
 We can already rule out Lowry’s ex-husband, Javi Marroquin, with whom Lowry shares one child.
 Out of the three likely candidates, each one has a strong connection with the Teen Mom 2 star.

-Lowry allegedly had an affair with Hill while Marroquin was on deployment in the US Air Force overseas.
+Lowry allegedly had an affair with Hill while Marroquin was on deployment overseas in the U.S. Air Force.
 We know for sure that Hill and Lowry texted each other last season of Teen Mom, but it’s important to note that they actually never dated.

 A post shared by Kailyn Lowry (@kaillowry) on